Expectant Mothers Have More Choices with CHI Health St. Elizabeth Maternity Center and Birth Place at Lincoln

 The Birth Center at Lincoln has birthing suites, queen or full-size beds, free-standing tubs, an in-suite bathroom and shower and specializes in midwife care with more natural options for delivery, including hydrotherapy, water births, aromatherapy, nitrous relaxation, massage therapy.

 Some aspects of care are similar at both sites, such as access to midwife care.
 But the differences are distinct.

 Women who labor at the Maternity Center may need or prefer more advanced medical interventions and access to epidurals for pain control.

-“Birthing at Good Life Birth Place is an option for women who meet specific criteria, and we have protocols and processes to ensure this is a safe way to deliver,” McGivney-Liechti said.
+“Birthing at the Birth Center is an option for women who meet specific criteria, and we have protocols and processes to ensure this is a safe way to deliver,” McGivney-Liechti said.

 If a mom-to-be prefers or needs the resources of the Maternity Center – for example due to multiple births or pregnancy complications — her certified nurse midwife can deliver there as well.